 Since it’s not a healthy diet, you will have to deal with laziness and tiredness.
 It will definitely cause dizziness, and fatigue and lower your blood sugar level.
 Depression and paranoia might also coexist during and after the diet.
 In other words, this diet can be extremely risky for the wrong person.

 Like any weight loss program, the ABC diet has some general rules too.
 Here are some of them you must abide by:

 - It’s important to choose a food item rich in protein.
 Pick either fish or meat but don’t combine the two.

-- You are allowed to consume alcohol but you are restricted to martini, whiskey or dry wine only.
+- You are allowed to consume alcohol but you are restricted to the martini, whiskey, or dry wine only.

 - You must eat meals in small portions.
 Divide your food into 5 to 6 small meals a day.

 - Avoid intense physical activities.
-The ABC diet plan would have made to weak.
-You won’t have the strength for hard work out.
+The ABC diet plan would have made it weak.
+You won’t have the strength for a hard workout.